-Story Massage is now global… Our Story Massage online course has opened up whole new opportunities for people living abroad to study and learn to use Story Massage.
+The Story Massage Programme is now global… Our Story Massage online course has opened up whole new opportunities for people living abroad.
 We also get many requests from overseas for our book.
-In this blog, we will look at how our UK based Instructors are travelling overseas to share the benefits of Story Massage with children, young people and their families in all corners of the world.
+In this blog, we will look at how our UK based Instructors are travelling overseas to share the benefits of the programme with children, young people and their families in all corners of the world.

 After the Tsunami in Japan

-Our Story Massage project was launched following the success of a visit by Mary, co-founder, to work with the children who were so traumatised after the 2011 tsunami in Japan.
-Sandra and Mary had worked together on the idea of combining story with positive touch and it was the feedback from teachers, parents, social workers and children in Japan that made them determined to share the many benefits with everyone, all over the world.
-You can find out more about Mary’s visit and how the work is continuing: Story Massage for Japanese Children and The Smiling Flowers Story Massage.
+Our Story Massage Programme was launched following the success of a visit by Mary, co-founder, to work with the children who were so traumatised after the 2011 tsunami in Japan.
+Mary and Sandra had worked together on the idea of combining story with positive touch.
+But the feedback from teachers, parents, social workers and children in Japan that made them determined to share the many benefits with everyone, all over the world.
+You can find out more about Mary’s visit HERE:: Story Massage for Japanese Children and The Smiling Flowers Story Massage.

 At a School in a Township in South Africa

 Sarah Williams, a Story Massage Instructor, was so inspired by the benefits of Story Massage for children in Japan that she decided to include a session into her two week holiday in Cape Town.
-You can read how she approached The Earthchild Project and her experiences of sharing Story Massage: Story Massage and The Earthchild Project.
+You can read how she approached The Earthchild Project and her experiences of sharing the Story Massage Programme: Story Massage and The Earthchild Project.

 With Vulnerable Families in Mexico

 Sandra Fernandez Conde, a Best Practice Winner, is an international baby massage trainer who is on a mission to share the benefits of massage within families especially in Mexico, where she is originally from.
 “The Story Massage Programme is a new concept for parents,” says Sandra, who runs free workshops for vulnerable families, “and they love it!”
 Sandra has translated Story Massage resources into Spanish and she is happy to share them with anyone who has trained with us.